jieter/django-tables2/README.rst

 - Add ``DateTimeColumn`` and ``DateColumn`` to handle formatting ``datetime`` and timezones.
+- Add ``BooleanColumn`` to handle bool values
 - ``render_table`` can now build and render a table for a queryset, rather than needing to be passed a table instance
-- Table columns created automatically from a model now choose the most appropriate column class
+- Table columns created automatically from a model now use specialised columns
 - ``Column.render`` is now skipped if the value is considered *empty*, the default value is used instead.
 Empty values are specified via ``Column.empty_values``, by default is ``(None, '')`` (backward incompatible)